mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 From the performance perspective, the operators are much more resource heavy than sensors.

 *BigQuery* sensors are short-lived tasks, the sensor checks for the data and if data exists the sensor quickly finishes.
-If data is not available yet, the sensor also finishes, but it is also rescheduled for the next execution after [poke_interval](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/base/index.html#airflow.sensors.base.BaseSensorOperator).
+If data is not available yet, the sensor finishes as well, but it is also rescheduled for the next execution after [poke_interval](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/base/index.html#airflow.sensors.base.BaseSensorOperator).

 On the contrary *Spark* operator allocates resources for the whole *Spark* job's execution time.
 It could take several minutes or even hours.